How to Spend 2 days in Quebec City, Canada

 Best time to visit Quebec City

-I spent a weekend in Quebec City in late May, which was just the beginning of the season.
+I spent a weekend in Quebec City in late May, which was just the beginning of the summer season.
 The weather was quite nice, although not very hot yet, and things started getting busy in the city.
-Weatherwise, I’d say late spring to fall would be best time to visit.
-Summer is the peak season and Quebec City can get pretty crowded.
-Expect to pay premium price for accommodations during summer months.
+Weatherwise, I’d say late spring until early fall is the best time to visit Quebec City.

 Fairmont Le Château Frontenac